neutralinojs/neutralinojs.github.io/docs/api/os.md

 - `command` String: The command that is to be executed.

 ### Options
 - `background` Boolean: Executes the command in background and resolve the Promise immediately if this is set to `true`.
+This option makes the process detached from the API function call, so if you need to connect with the newly created process later, consider using `os.spawnProcess`.
 - `stdIn` String: Standard input as a string.

 ### Return Object (awaited):